Best dividend large-cap financial stocks for 2026

 Erste Group Bank (VI:EBS)

-The bank`s core business focuses on retail and corporate banking, asset management, and investment banking, serving millions of customers across Austria, Czech Republic, Slovakia, Hungary, Romania, Croatia, and Serbia.
-Erste Group is recognized for its digital banking innovations, particularly through its George platform, which enhances customer access to financial services and operational efficiency.
+The bank`s core business focuses on retail and corporate banking, asset management, and investment banking across Austria, Czech Republic, and Slovakia.
+Erste Group is recognized for its digital banking innovations, particularly through the innovative George platform enhancing customer access to financial services.
 With a strong emphasis on financial inclusion and sustainable growth, Erste Group continues to drive economic development across Central and Eastern European markets.

 Erste Group Bank financial statements